- Admissions & Aid

 During the spring semester of her sophomore year, Leigh heard about GMercyU’s then brand new Occupational Science/Occupational Therapy 3+2 OT career track and decided to make a change.
 At GMercyU she found an incredible support system and invaluable experiences.

-“Thinking back on this now, I had absolutely no idea just how amazing this community is and the wealth of opportunities that were ahead of me,” said Leigh.
-“From partnering with local churches and going on service trips to other countries, GMercyU students are out there as representatives of our university, doing for others, and showing love and mercy to the world around us.”
+“From partnering with local churches and going on service trips to other countries, GMercyU students are out there as representatives of our university, doing for others, and showing love and mercy to the world around us,” said Leigh.

 Looking to make an impact on a national scale, Leigh decided to run in the election for the American Occupational Therapy Association’s Assembly of Student Delegates Chairperson.
 Leigh had learned about the opportunity through her AOTA Membership, which is included in GMercyU’s OT program, and, with the support of her professors, decided to run for the two-year position.